google/WebFundamentals/src/content/en/updates/2020/09/migrating-to-js-modules.md

 ```

 Since 2014, the `module.json` pattern has been used in DevTools to specify its modules and source files.
-Meanwhile, the web ecosystem was rapidly iterating and multiple module formats were created, including UMD, CommonJS and the eventually standardized ES modules.
+Meanwhile, the web ecosystem was rapidly iterating and multiple module formats were created, including UMD, CommonJS and the eventually standardized JavaScript modules.
 However, DevTools remained using the `module.json` format.

 While DevTools remained working, there were a couple of downsides of using a non-standardized and unique module system: